pekrau/CouchDB2/README.md

 ```python
 if db.exists(): ...
 ```
-Does this database exist?
+Does the database exist?

 ### check
 ```python
 db.check()
 ```
-Raises NotFoundError if this database does not exist.
+Raises NotFoundError if the database does not exist.

 ### create
 ```python
 db.create()
 ```
-Create this database.
+Create the database.

 ### destroy
 ```python
 db.destroy()
 ```
-Delete this database and all its contents.
+Delete the database and all its contents.

 ### get_info
 ```python